bckyling/bling_homework/README.md

 <a id='hours'></a>
 ## Office Hours
-Every week, your instructional team will hold office hours where you can get in touch to ask questions about anything relating to the course.
+Every week, your instructional assistant will hold office hours where you can get in touch to ask questions about anything relating to the course.
 This is a *great opportunity* to follow up on questions or ask for more details about any topics covered so far.

-* Instructor's Office Hours - Day, Time (or by Appointment)
 * Assistant's Office Hours - Day, Time (or by Appointment)

 Slack us or post in our #officehours channel to reserve a time-slot!